Ashford Oaks Primary School – Our Curriculum Intent February 2022

 The National Curriculum is delivered fully.
 We have put thought into the mapping of skills in each subject so they progress and deepen as pupils move up the school.
 Our skills progression documentation ensures every teacher knows where children’s learning is when they enter the class and where they must be when they move up to the next year group in every subject.
 Significant thought has gone into the sequencing of the subject specific skills, with thought to the connectedness of the curriculum and how the children develop.

 In order to move pupils of all levels of attainments, swiftly on into new learning, we recognise the need of committing learning to long term memory.
-At a whole school level, there is interleaving of skills ensuring learning is revisited and rapidly built upon as pupils get older.
-We make enrichment opportunities (for example trips, visits or speakers) to consolidate learning, helping children remember what they have learnt through real-life experiences.
-We are also introducing end of project activities to bring together learning in the medium term.
-This could be through an assembly, pupil presentation to parents or class activity.
+At a whole school level, there is interleaving of skills ensuring learning is revisited and rapidly built upon through common themes as pupils get older.
+We make enrichment opportunities (for example trips, visits or speakers) to consolidate knowledge, helping children remember what they have learnt through real-life experiences.
+We are expressing this learning by using opportunities to confidently articulate it through an assembly, pupil presentation to parents or class activity.
 On a day to day basis teachers regularly check on prior learning to ensure pupils are moved on as soon as they are ready.

 Catch-up and Keep-up: